TRolande/alu-shell/permissions/README.md

-This script will be working about switching user
+This script will be working about script command